-For repayments received that relate to tax year 19-20 or later, where a borrower has Plan 2 loans and settles their Plan 2 loan balance via PAYE deductions, the following rules apply:
+For repayments received that relate to tax year 2019-20 or later, where a borrower has Plan 2 loans and settles their Plan 2 loan balance via PAYE deductions, the following rules apply:

 - First year of loans being in repayment status: RPI only is applied during the current tax year until the settlement date.
-Interest applied will not be adjusted once HMRC confirm current tax year income - Loans that were in repayment status in previous tax year:

-- 1) Where the borrower has been subject to an overseas assessment during the current tax year, the variable interest rate derived from the borrower's advised overseas income will apply to those months covered by the overseas assessment period (Regulation 21A(2A)(b)). - 2) Where the borrower has not complied with an information request from SLC during the current tax year, the non-compliance interest rate of RPI + 3% will be applied for the period of non-compliance (Regulation 21A(2A)(c)). - 3) Where the borrower was in the UK during all or part of the previous tax year, the variable interest rate to be applied to any months of the current tax year that the borrower spends in the UK will be determined using the borrower's end of year income from the previous tax year (Regulation 21(2D).
-Note that: - Where HMRC has advised previous tax year UK income then this income will be used to determine the variable interest rate for the current tax year.
-Note that where a borrower has multiple employments, and HMRC has not yet advised previous tax year UK income for all of these employments, then SLC will determine the variable interest using the borrower's known previous year income at the time of calculating the settlement.. - Where HMRC has not advised previous tax year UK income, RPI only will be applied for the previous tax year and the current tax year up to the settlement date.
+Interest applied will not be adjusted once HMRC confirm current tax year income - Loans that were in repayment status in previous tax year: - 1) Where the borrower has been subject to an overseas assessment during the current tax year, the variable interest rate derived from the borrower's advised overseas income will apply to those months covered by the overseas assessment period (Regulation 21A(2A)(b)). - 2) Where the borrower has not complied with an information request from SLC during the current tax year, the non-compliance interest rate of RPI + 3% will be applied for the period of non-compliance (Regulation 21A(2A)(c)). - 3) Where the borrower was in the UK during all or part of the previous tax year, interest will be applied at the previous tax year UK interest rate to any months of the current tax year that the borrower spends in the UK (Regulation 21(2D).
+Note that: - Where HMRC has advised previous tax year UK income, and a previous tax year UK interest rate has been calculated based on that income, this interest rate will be used. - Where HMRC has not advised previous tax year UK income, RPI only will be applied for the previous tax year and the current tax year up to the settlement date.